Mónica Astorga Cremona

-Sister Mónica Astorga Cremona OCD (born Astorga Cremona in 1967) is an Argentine Catholic nun.
-She is the prioress of the Monastery of Santa Cruz and San José de Neuquén, a cloistered monastery in Neuquén.
+Mónica Astorga Cremona OCD (born Astorga Cremona in 1967) is an Argentine activist for transgender women and former Discalced Carmelite.
+She was the prioress of the Convent of Santa Cruz and San José de Neuquén, before being forced out of that role due to her work helping transgender women.

 Cremona is the founder of Costa Limay Sustainable Complex for Transgender Women, an affordable housing community.
 She also runs programs to help transgender women find employment.
 Cremona has received recognition for her advocacy work from Pope Francis.

 Biography

 Cremona was born in 1967 in Buenos Aires.
 She joined the Discalced Carmelites when she was twenty years old, and later served as the prioress of her convent.
 Upon joining the Carmelites, she began working with young drug and alcohol addicts and ministered to the region's incarcerated people.

 Since 2006, Cremona has been active in working with members of the transgender community in Neuquén.
 She started programs to encourage transgender women who are struggling addiction to overcome it and has helped some who worked as prostitutes to leave the sex trade and find other employment by teaching them other trades.
 She received support from Bishop Marcelo Angiolo Melani and Bishop Virginio Domingo Bressanelli for her work.

 In 2020, Cremona founded the Costa Limay Sustainable Complex for Transgender Women, an afforable housing project for impoverished transgender women.
 Costa Limay is the first permanent residence in the world to be dedicated to transgender people.
 The complex, which is a two-story building with twelve studio apartments, was formally inaugurated on 10 August 2020 in a ceremony attended by Governor Omar Gutiérrez and Mayor Mariano Gaido.
 It was built on land in the Confluencia neighborhood that was donated to Cremona's monastery by the local district and the project was funded by the local provincial government, having been built by the Provincial Institute of Housing and Urban Development and costing about around 27.6 million pesos (around $300,000).
 The complex includes a large park used as a vegetable garden and recreational space.
 The housing program allows the women to live in the complex for life without having to pay rent.